Fylhan/qompoter/README.md

 Dependency manager for C++/Qt by Fylhan
 ```

+### From scratch

-Or download it from Github and move it to a place accessible in the `PATH`:
+Download it from Github and move it to a place accessible in the `PATH`:

 ```bash
 $ wget https://github.com/Fylhan/qompoter/blob/d9fe5cf/qompoter.sh -O qompoter.sh && sudo mv qompoter.sh /usr/bin/qompoter